How does Mindvalley tap the human mind? Let us count the ways…

 The new space was for the IT and tech team, 25 people in all.
 Vishen’s request this time was more of a theme than a concept — steampunk, the sci-fi subculture that incorporates technology and aesthetics from 19th-century industrial steam-powered machinery.
 Think of Jules Verne’s epic tales and Alan Moore’s League of Extraordinary Gentlemen.
 Originally nicknamed Nautilus Chamber, the tech department is visually stunning

-Lamps were specially ordered from Machine Age Lamps, a company that specialises in turning scrap into sculptural lighting.
+Lamps were specially ordered from Machine Age Lamps, a company that specializes in turning scrap into sculptural lighting.
 On a trip to Europe, Vishen found time to shop for steampunk paraphernalia, including leather goggles that now serve as props in a meeting room.
 A mannequin dressed in theme stands in the conference space as part of the décor.

 “As a client, Vishen is extremely dedicated, and we look forward to working with him every time,” says Lee.
 “Every time I come back to Mindvalley, I see how the space has evolved, in terms of how the staff use and decorate it.
 It is a diverse work environment, and with so many cultures here, you have a multitude of expressions that imprint themselves on the blank canvas we’ve provided.
 It’s great to see how they interact with the space, and the change has been really organic.
 Mindvalley’s spaces enable the people actually using them to dictate how they want to use them.”